Table of Contents

 Start by describing your vision in a clear, understandable way.
 It is supposed to be appealing to the bank, investors, managers, and also your friends or family.
 Of course, you could hire some restaurant marketing specialists to prepare the document for you but keep in mind that no one knows your idea as well as you do.

-3. When is the right time to prepare a restaurant business plan?
+When is the right time to prepare a business plan for a restaurant?

 Write this document after you come up with the idea but before you start realizing it.
 It will let you know what the odds of success really are.